John Willan

-John James Willan (1799 – 15 September 1869) was an English amateur cricketer who played first-class cricket from 1819 to 1830.
+John James Willan (1799 – 15 September 1869) was an English amateur cricketer who played from 1819 to 1830.
 He was mainly associated with Hampshire and with Marylebone Cricket Club (MCC), of which he was a member.
-He made 13 known appearances in first-class matches.
+He made 13 known appearances in important matches.

 Willan was educated at Eton before being admitted to St John's College, Cambridge in 1817.
-Although he apparently only kept two terms at the university, he played for Cambridge University Cricket Club in its inaugural first-class match in 1819.
+Although he apparently only kept two terms at the university, he played for Cambridge University Cricket Club in its inaugural important match in 1819.